BEC & Phishing Attacks on Merchants

 If Credentials Were Compromised

-- Check for unauthorized transactions, payment changes, or new users
+- Check for new users, payment changes, or transactions you didn't make

 Where This Breaks